DvdJ002/battle-sim-sandbox/README.md

 **Role: Range pressure**

 The shooter is a careful enemy that constantly shoots bullet in your direction every 2 seconds.
-It avoids you if too close, and chases you if they are far.
+It avoids you if you get too close, and chases you if you go far.
 They are most effective in numbers.
 Unlike most other enemies, the player deals damage to them upon collision instead of vice versa.

 Since the shooter often cannot brake in time when chasing after the player, its momentum will carry it into the player, making the ultimate ability a powerful tactic against them.